chiragkyal/redhat-blogs/cert-manager-multi-arch.md

 In this article, I'll briefly explore multi-arch container images before delving into the process of setting up an OpenShift cluster on IBM Power®.
 I'll then proceed to the cert-manager Operator installation on Power VS and demonstrate its use in certificate management.

-It's worth noting that comparable steps can be applied to other supported architectures. **[TODO] I've provided links to relevant documents for further reference.**
+It's worth noting that comparable steps can be applied to other supported architectures.
+I've provided links to relevant documents for further reference.

 So, let's begin!